 Glória Nunes Rodrigues

 Glória holds a degree in Political Science and International Relations, a Master in European Policy (Université Libre de Bruxelles) and a Diploma from the Institut d'Etudes Politiques de Paris.
-She has more than 13 years of experience in scientific and technology related activities.
-She has worked for 6 years at the European Commission, DG Education and Culture, in the unit "European Institute of Innovation and Technology, Marie Sklodowska-Curie Actions", supporting the selection of new KICs and coordinating EIT activities with other EU initiatives.
-Previously, at the European Wind Energy Association, as head of the projects and policy analysis unit, she was in charge of the preparation of proposals, negotiation and implementation of FP7 projects on renewable energy.
-In IRPO, she is responsible for communication and dissemination activities, Social Impact and the interdisciplinary research platform Strengthening Participation.
+She has more than 16 years of experience in research and innovation related activities.
+She has worked for 6 years at the European Commission, DG Education and Culture, in the unit "European Institute of Innovation and Technology, Marie Sklodowska-Curie Actions", supporting the selection of new KICs and coordinating EIT activities with other EU research and innovation initiatives.
+Previously, at the European Wind Energy Association (WindEurope), she was head of the projects and policy analysis unit and was in charge of the preparation of proposals, negotiation and implementation of FP7 renewable energy projects.
+In IRPO, she is responsible for communication and dissemination activities, Social Impact and the Strengthening Participation Interdisciplinary Research Platform.

-Sara holds a PhD in Pharmacy at the University of the Basque Country and Master degree in Innovation and Technology Management at the Faculty of Humanities of the University of Deusto and Inasmet.
-Since 2000, she has worked as researcher in national (University of Basque Country, Inasmet-Tecnalia, Kronikgune) and international research centers (Groningen University, Johns Hopkins University).
-In IRPO she is in charge of Health work programmes and coordinates the Ageing and Wellbeing Interdisciplinary Research Platform as well as the participation of the University in the European Partnership on Active and Healthy Ageing.
+Sara holds a PhD in Pharmacy at the University of the Basque Country and a Master Degree in Innovation and Technology Management of the University of Deusto and Inasmet.
+Since 2000, she has worked as researcher in the fields of pharmaceutical technology, tissue engineering, genetic and new healthcare models and services at national (University of Basque Country, Inasmet-Tecnalia, Kronikgune) and international research centres (Groningen University, Johns Hopkins University), participating in 26 research projects (7 international) and publishing 15 research articles in indexed journals.
+In IRPO, she is in charge of Horizon Europe Health work programme and coordinates the Ageing and Wellbeing Interdisciplinary Research Platform, as well as the University participation in the European Partnership on Active and Healthy Ageing.

 Osane joined Deusto International Relations office in 2008 and has been a member of IRPO since its inception in 2011.
-Her main area of activity is the support to Deusto research teams for attracting international talent through Horizon 2020 Excellent Science Pillar, notably the Marie Skolodowska Curie Actions and the European Research Council.
-She also supports the internationalisation of research in the areas of Ethics, Tourism, Leisure and Creative Cities.
-In this line, she coordinates the B-creative interdisciplinary research platform.
+Her main area of activity is the support to DEUSTO research teams in attracting international talent through Horizon Europe Excellent Science Pillar, notably the Marie Skolodowska Curie Actions and the European Research Council.
+She also supports the internationalisation of research in the areas of Sustainable and Creative Cities and Communities.
+In this line, she coordinates the Interdisciplinary Research Platform B-creative.
 She is in charge of the improvement processes at IRPO.
 Osane holds a Law Degree from the University of Deusto, a Master in Legal Practice from the Institute of Law and Business (IDEM) and in Euroculture from Rijksuniversiteit Groningen.

-Joseba Larrea, Katia Lavín, Manuel Moreno and Irene Zulueta collaborate with the team supporting the internalisation of the Deusto’s research.
+Icy Anabo, Luana Ferreira and Joseba Larrea collaborate with the team supporting the internationalisation of Deusto’s research.